Floral Print series

 Professionally printed on Art Velvet paper.
 Choose from 4 different sizes.
-These are from my watercolor and Gouache series from this Spring!
+These are from my watercolor and Gouache series!

 How to send Care without the Package

 Two years ago, when my Oldest was packing to leave for University, I started googling about care package ideas.
 The internet revealed many ideas that were extensive AND expensive.
 As I was looking at lists, shopping carts, I started getting emails from a company that would send monthly care packages and add a message from you for a (not small) fee.
 I stopped and thought about WHY I wanted to send a care package.